robertklep/node-sabnzbd/README.md

 * the 'global' API
 * methods related to the SABnzbd queue (the list of currently active downloads)
-* methods related to the SABnzbd history (the list of downloaded NZB's)
+* methods related to the SABnzbd history (the list of completed downloads)

 For the most part, the API implements the commands found on [the SABnzbd API page](http://wiki.sabnzbd.org/api), and returns their results pretty